xatkit-bot-platform/xatkit-examples/GithubBot/README.md

 **Do not forget to invite the bot to your channel, otherwise it won't be able to reply to you**

-### Setup Github
+### Setup GitHub

-This bot requires Github credentials to receive events from the Github API and perform actions, you can navigate to [this page](https://github.com/settings/tokens) and click on **Generate new token** to create a new personal access token, give it a name, and select the **repo** scope.
+This bot requires GitHub credentials to receive events from the Github API and perform actions, you can navigate to [this page](https://github.com/settings/tokens) and click on **Generate new token** to create a new personal access token, give it a name, and select the **repo** scope.
 Copy the created access token in the `GithubBot.properties`:

 ```properties
 xatkit.github.oauth.token = <Your Github access token>